Automattic/jetpack/projects/packages/google-fonts-provider/README.md

 WordPress Webfonts provider for Google Fonts

+> [!CAUTION]
+> This package is abandoned.
+It depends on an API provided by the Gutenberg plugin between versions v12.8.0 and v16.3.0, which never made it into WordPress Core and is now non-functional in Gutenberg as well.

 ## How to install google-fonts-provider

 Package is published in [Packagist](https://packagist.org/packages/automattic/jetpack-google-fonts-provider).
 We recommend using the latest version there.
 You can install it in a composer managed project with `composer require automattic/jetpack-google-fonts-provider`.